gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Multithreading with thread-MPI
 ..............................

-The thread-MPI library implements a subset of the MPI 1.1 specification, based on the system threading support.
-Both POSIX pthreads and Windows threads are supported, thus providing great portability to most UNIX/Linux and Windows operating systems.
+The thread-MPI library implements a subset of the MPI specification, based on the system threading support.
+Both POSIX pthreads and Windows threads are supported.
 Acting as a drop-in replacement for MPI, thread-MPI enables compiling and running :ref:`mdrun <gmx mdrun>` on a single machine (i.e. not across a network) without MPI.
-Additionally, it not only provides a convenient way to use computers with multicore CPU(s), but thread-MPI does in some cases make :ref:`mdrun <gmx mdrun>` run slightly faster than with MPI.
+Additionally, thread-MPI does in some cases make :ref:`mdrun <gmx mdrun>` run slightly faster than with MPI.

 Thread-MPI is included in the |Gromacs| source and it is the default parallelization mode,